 At each of these meetings On-arrival training and Mid-term Evaluation Meeting, I understand better what I know: I am very lucky with my host organization and team.”

-Francesco, ESC Volunteer
+Francesco, European Solidarity Corps Volunteer

 Because it was roughly half way through my experience with IYNF, it was a good chance to evaluate what I have done so far, and get some good tools to make the most of the 8 months that I have left here.

 After catching up a bit with the other volunteers, the floor was ours for most of the sessions, where we were split in breakout rooms and had to do most of the talking, as opposed to the On-Arrival meeting, where the trainers did most of the work.

 In these four days, I received some new methods that can help me evaluate my learning, both personally and here at IYNF.
 Seeing and categorizing what I have learned so far, helps me put into perspective what I want to learn before the end of this experience.

 An important part of the Solidarity Corp Volunteering program is the mini-project, that the volunteer organises independently after working and agreeing on a proposal with the organisation that they work for.
 Thinking about a draft for the mini-project was personally really hard for me, but during the training we learned ways that we can filter-out our ideas to see if they are actually doable, if they align with the morals of the organisation and other different criteria, which will help me a lot during the drafting process.